dgkogan/cse15l-lab-reports/lab1Report.md

 ![Image][5]
 ![Image][6]

-Then you can use `exit` to log out of the remote server
+Then you can use `exit` to log out of the remote server.

 [1]: https://code.visualstudio.com/
 [2]: https://gitforwindows.org/